nowaksolutions/archon-homelab/README.md

 </p>

 <p>
-My approach is influenced by prior military experience, emphasizing <strong>operational security (OPSEC)</strong>, disciplined troubleshooting, escalation awareness, and structured analysis.
+My approach is influenced by prior military experience, emphasizing disciplined troubleshooting, escalation awareness, and structured analysis.
 This translates into building systems with clear boundaries, maintaining visibility across the environment, and approaching problems with a repeatable and methodical process.
 </p>

 <p>